harismubashar/bb84_simulation/README.md

 ## Usage

-    To run a quick simulation without any specified parameters, you may simply run (this will choose a random message of length 10-100):
+    To run a quick simulation without any specified parameters, you may simply run:
         ./bb84_sim
+            You will then get to input an int to specify the desired length of Alice's string Next, you will be prompted ([y/n]) to input whether you would like the simulation to simulate Eve's interception Next, you will be prompted to input the number of bits to check for the presence of Eve

+    Alternatively, you may run the executable in the following ways:
     To run a simulation of the protocol with specified message, but random encryption and decryption basis, follow the format:
         ./bb84_sim <binary message>
     To run a simulation with chosen message, encryption and decryption basis, follow the format: